 Next, you’re going to want to chop up some aromatics.
 Pick what suits your recipe best.
-I’ll use things like garlic, ginger, onion, cilantro or scallions for Asian-inspired meatballs, for example.
+I’ll use things like garlic, ginger, onion, cilantro or scallions for Asian-inspired meatballs, for example (see Pineapple BBQ Meatballs, Korean BBQ Meatballs or Teriyaki Meatballs, for example!).
 If you’re looking for a more traditional recipe, you can blitz a carrot, a celery stalk and a small onion in a food processor and add that to the meat.

 You can also just go classic chopped onion/minced garlic/chopped parsley.
 Whatever you choose to use, make sure you chop it up very finely.
 Otherwise you’ll end up with large chunks of onion or the like in your meatballs.

 Next, you’ll add an egg.
 It’s there to bind and kind of hold together your meatballs.
 If you don’t have eggs on hand (or you don’t eat eggs), you can also make meatballs without it.
 It will just hold together less and be a bit more crumbly.